weeveiot/weeveMQ/README.md

-# Weeve MQTTS
+# weeveMQ
-The Weeve MQTTS software based on mosquitto release 1.5.2 and WeeveClientLibrary 0.0.1 It provides a broker and clients that can produce and consume MQTTS messages.
+The weeveMQ software is based on mosquitto release 1.5.2 and WeeveClientLibrary 0.0.1 WeeveMQ implements a broker and client for the MQTTS protocol, a publish and subscribe protocol inspired by the MQTT protocol and adding lightweight cryptography to securely publish and subscribe messages without the burden of the computationally costly and for low-end IoT applications unsuitable SSL/TLS protocol.
+For details, visit [weeve.network](https://weeve.network)

 ## Install

-To install the MQTTS broker and clients that support the MQTTS protocol use the install.sh script.
+To install the MQTTS broker and client run the install.sh script.
 This script will check if all dependenceys are on your system and install them if needed.

-1. Clonse this repository to your maschine
+1. Clone the weeveMQ repository to your maschine

-2. Install the broker and clients with all it's dependencies using the install script: `bash install.sh`
+2. Install the broker and clients with all dependencies by executing the install script: `bash install.sh`

 ## Run Instructions

-After the Broker and it's clients are compiled on you system use the following commands to execute it.
+After the compilation of broker and client run the following commands:

 Run broker in command-prompt 1
 ```shell